dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 check completions to see available commands
 ```

-Our duty, if it wasn’t clear, is to escape this quarantined shell and find the flag.
+Our duty, if it wasn't clear, is to escape this quarantined shell and find the flag.

 A few commands caught my attention, as you don't typically see them every day.
 To name some: